tiwater/ticos-sdk-for-c/examples/Ticos_IoT_Hub_ESP32/readme.md

 2. Install the Ticos SDK for Embedded C library.

     - On the Arduino IDE, go to menu `Sketch`, `Include Library`, `Manage Libraries...`.
-    - Search for and install `ticos-sdk-for-c`.
+    - Search for and install `ticos-sdk-for-c`. (not valid current, please contact Tiwater Technology Co.
+Ltd)

 3. Open the ESPRESSIF ESP32 sample.